taschoebli/lab04-fusion-flow/kafka/java/reporting/README.md

   }
 ```

+These same stateless operations can be found in the [CombineStreamsAndPrepareForReportingTopology](src/main/java/io/flowing/retail/reporting/topology/CombineStreamsAndPrepareForReportingTopology.java).

+## Stateful Operations

+We have implemented the following stateful operations covered in the lecture:

+-

 ## Interactive Queries
 In order to fulfill the requirement "Interactive queries" from exercise 9, several topologies have been introduced.
 The can all be queried from the [ReportingService](../../../kafka/java/reporting/src/main/java/io/flowing/retail/reporting/application/ReportingService.java) by applying the following methods: